sastraxi/great-bear-postgraphile/learn.md

 ## Computed functions

-One of the most useful things that Graphile lets us do is define computed "columns": these become fields on the types that are generated as part of introspection, but aren't represented in postgres as a column on the table.
+One of the most useful things that PostGraphile lets us do is define computed "columns": these become fields on the types that are generated as part of introspection, but aren't represented in postgres as a column on the table.
 Instead, these are *functions* whose names take the form `schema.table_name_column_name`.

 For an example, take a look at [009_geojson.js](migrations/009_geojson.js).
 This migration defines a function `app_public.order_current_json`, which means that our `Order` type gets a `currentJson` field on it that we can query anywhere an order is returned.
 The value of this column is defined by the return value of the function; it doesn't even have to use the table in question as part of its definition.